Welcome!

-MSC is a recreational youth league, volunteer-operated, serving players in the Magnolia neighborhood of Seattle.
-We are a member of the Seattle Youth Soccer Association and conform with the schedules and regulations of this organization.
+The Magnolia Soccer Club (MSC) is a recreational youth soccer league serving players in the Magnolia neighborhood of Seattle.
+We are a member of the Seattle Youth Soccer Association and conform with the schedules and regulations of the organization.

-Registration for the Fall 2024 season will open on May 15th!
+Registration for the Fall 2024 season is now closed.

 MOD Soccer U6-U9

-MOD Soccer means modified soccer.
-The teams are smaller and the fields on which they play are also smaller.
-It is a developmental soccer program for younger players.
-Teams compete against other Magnolia teams where the emphasis of the game is on skills development.
+MOD (or modified) Soccer is for ages 5-8.
+The teams and fields are smaller than the traditional soccer format.
+Our MOD league is a developmental soccer program for younger players.
+Teams compete against other Magnolia teams with an emphasis on skill development.
 Scores are not kept and there are no standings.
 Players will receive a shirt which they can keep at the end of the season.
-Shorts, soccer cleats, and a ball must be provided by each player.
+Soccer cleats and shinguards must be provided by each player.

-• End of season tournament – “World Cup” parade and jamboree early November
+• End of season tournament: “World Cup” in late October

 Association Soccer U10-U18

-Association soccer is recreational soccer – player selection for teams may not be based on ability or by any tryout process.
-Team Formation https://magnoliasoccer.org/index.php/club-policies/.
+Association Soccer is recreational soccer.
+Player selection for teams is not based on ability or by any tryout process.
 The Association is part of Seattle Youth Soccer Association (SYSA) which consists of 14 neighborhood clubs.
-Within each age group older than U10, there are three divisions: Gold, Silver, and Bronze.
-The coaches and the SYSA registrars determine the division level for each team.
-Teams stay together year to year and may move up or down a division each season.
+Teams stay together year-to-year, with the exception of teams being combined due to natural attrition over time.
 Teams compete in the SYSA City Tournament.

 • Age 9 – 18 as of July 31 of the current year